Take Your Child to Work Day, officially known as Take Our Daughters and Sons to Work Day, takes place each year on the fourth Thursday in April.

 More About the Pop-By

 My son helped me develop a few Pop-By designs (as corny as possible!).
-Here is the one we used:
+Here is the one we handed out:

 Although I had prepared several Pop-By bags a while ago (which included the tag above, tied to a cellophane bag with a pair of colorful scissors and business card inside), my schedule got busy and I never got to actually delivering them.
 So Luca decided that one of his priorities for Take Your Child to Work Day was to visit chiropractor offices and hand out the bags.